exercism/elm/concepts/generics/about.md

 someInt = Just 42
 ```

+One important remark about names of type parameters, is that they can be multiple characters long.
+The only constraint is that they must be lowercase names.
+As such, when useful, we tend to give them descriptive names.

 A type can be generic over multiple other types, and thus have multiple type parameters.
 In that case, every independent type gets a different lowercase name.
 Being independent does not prevent them from becoming the same type, it just enables them to be different.